MCreator/MCreator/tutorials/How to fix Forge crashing on launch in MCreator.md

 Now, close `build.gradle` and press CMD + B or CTRL + B or press the Hammer button to Build the mod/Save the files and compile.

 Hit run and have fun :)

----
-Please don't remove this as it could be very helpful to other users and even you (@KlemenDEV), since didn't know how to get this to work for me in `build.gradle`

-Thank you for reading - StupidRepo